fivequarters/fusebit.io/src/_blog/_posts/github-api-nodejs.md

 post_author_avatar: siddhant.png
 date: '2022-05-26'
 post_image: github-api-nodejs-tutorial.png
-post_excerpt: Learn how to use Github API in NodeJS by building your own APIs for getting user, commits, and repository information from Github.
+post_excerpt: Learn how to use Github API in Node.js by building your own APIs for getting user, commits, and repository information from Github.
 post_slug: github-api-nodejs
 tags: ['post', 'developer tools']
 post_date_in_url: false